 - Develop and utilize quality hands-on clinical injury diagnosis and management skills.

-- Provide culturally sensitive health care to diverse populations, including age, disability and ethnicity.
+- Provide culturally sensitive and holistic health care to diverse populations, including age, disability and ethnicity.

 - Develop critical thinking and independent decision making skills to the care of athletic related injuries and illnesses.